 To get around The Villages, stop into Villages Golf Cars for your own street-legal golf cart.
 Plus, there is a Harley-Davidson coming soon.
 And if you need a ride to or from the airport, Villages Transportation offers an airport shuttle service.

-When you’re ready for groceries, Sweetbay Supermarket can be found in Market Square, and the next time a famous politician comes out with a book, catch up with them (or at least buy the book) at the Sumter Landing Barnes and Noble.
-The bookstore has had recent visits from Glenn Beck, Mike Huckabee and Sarah Palin, who visiting The Villages for a second time, on her Going Rogue tour.
+The next time a famous politician comes out with a book, catch up with them (or at least buy the book) at the Sumter Landing Barnes and Noble.
+The bookstore has seen visits from Glenn Beck, Mike Huckabee and Sarah Palin.